sanskrit/learnsanskrit.org/content/guide/verbs-2/the-simple-future-tense.md

 }

 {note
-In those examples, note that {s -sya} becomes {s -Sya} due to a sandhi rule.
+In these examples, note that {s -sya} becomes {s -Sya} due to a sandhi rule.
 {s s} becomes {s S} after most vowels and after {s r} and {s k} sounds.
 For details, see our lessons on consonant sandhi.
 }